The SAIGHS Program is Confidential

 Congratulations on taking your first step on your journey in seeking help to address your gambling issues – Making this decision to begin treatment can be difficult and anxiety-provoking.
 This reaction is a normal reaction.
 It takes courage to take the first step to call us.
 People often reflect on this moment and are so relieved they made the call.

 When gambling has become a part of your life, it can be difficult to imagine having a life free of gambling but it is possible.
-Call us for a free and confidential time to chat about what’s going on for you and how we can help you recover and have a life free of gambling.
+Call us for a confidential time to chat about what’s going on for you and how we can help you recover and have a life free of gambling.
 We can also help significant others too – just give us a call and we are here to help those struggling to know what to do when they are concerned about someone’s gambling.

 What happens next?